eerimoq/gqt/README.rst

 Known issues
 ------------

-- Unions and interfaces are not implemented.
+- Unions are not implemented.

-- And much more.

 - There is one query cache per ``gqt`` version.
 Would be nice to keep the cache after upgrading ``gqt``.